youthHan/molmoact/README.md

 ### 4.1 Simpler-Env

 We release the SimplerEnv evaluation code for MolmoAct at [allenai/SimplerEnv](https://github.com/allenai/SimplerEnv).
 Please first install the dependencies for SimplerEnv Evaluation environment following [allenai/SimplerEnv](https://github.com/allenai/SimplerEnv) and dependencies for [MolmoAct Inference Setup](https://github.com/allenai/SimplerEnv?tab=readme-ov-file#molmoact-inference-setup).
-After installing all the dependencies, evaluation scripts are located at:
+After installing all the dependencies, use scripts under `scripts/molmoact_*` to start evaluation in the following way:

 ```bash
 # under the project dir of SimplerEnv/